ejkim000/healthy-cooking-app/README.md

 ## Unsolved Problem
-- Not a problem, but want to add food reset button later
+- Check the 'Branded' food nutritions in deatail